MANDATORY IN-PERSON PARTICIPATION IN THE QUALIFYING EXAMINATION - September 10 and forward

 First QE Not Pass & the Second Exam

 Students who receive a Not Pass in their first QE are permitted one additional opportunity to pass the exam.
 The second exam may take a different format depending on which parts of the exam the student did not pass, and how the committee can best evaluate the clearing of the deficiencies noted in the first exam.
 Committees may require students to submit a rewrite of their proposal or written response to committee concerns/questions.
 They may require students to retake all or portions of the examination (e.g. the oral portion, but not the written, or the proposal portion, but not the field foundation knowledge portion).
-Committees may combine requirements (e.g. a written response and retaking the oral exam), or include additional tasks as part of the requirements (e.g. taking a course).
+Committees may combine requirements (e.g. a written response and retaking the oral exam).

 The written memo from the QE Chair will clarify the requirements of the second exam in full, how the student should carry these out, and provide a specific timeline for meeting the requirements.
 Not Pass memos should indicate one or more contact member(s) if the student has questions about the deficiencies in the first exam or the requirements for the second exam.
 Graduate Studies will review the QE Not Pass memo, and may follow-up with QE Chairs for clarification if needed.
 Once approved, the Associate Dean for Students will write a letter to the student confirming the second exam requirements.
 Letters are sent by the Senior Academic Advisors (SAA’s) to the student, the Coordinator, the QE Chair, and the program Graduate Chair.

 Following the second exam end date included in the Not Pass memo, the QE Chair will notify the student of the outcome and complete the Second QE Report.
 The outcome of the second exam may only be Pass or Fail, and follow the guidelines included in the Outcomes section above.
-The QE Chair may send the Second QE Report to the student’s Graduate Coordinator for submission to Graduate Studies or to the SAA’s (email@example.com) with the Graduate Coordinator CC’d.
+The QE Chair may send the Second QE Report to the student’s Graduate Coordinator for submission to Graduate Studies or to your SAA with the Graduate Coordinator CC’d.

 After passing the QE, the student will complete the appropriate Candidacy Application (Plan A, B, or C), identifying their proposed dissertation committee and requesting signatures from their major professor, Graduate Advisor, and Graduate Coordinator.
 Graduate Coordinators will submit the Candidacy Application to Graduate Studies for review and advancement to candidacy.